foliant-docs/foliantcontrib.includes/README.md

 <include>sample.md#Intro</include>
 ```

-In the legacy syntax, problems may occur with the use of `$`, `#`, and `:` characters in filenames and headings, since these characters may be interpreted as delimeters.
+In the legacy syntax, problems may occur with the use of `$`, `#`, and `:` characters in filenames and headings, since these characters may be interpreted as delimiters.